How to Troubleshoot and Fix a WordPress Critical Error

 4. Inspect WordPress core files

-Issues revealed in the WordPress core will force you to replace missing files.
+Issues revealed in the WordPress core will force you to replace missing or corrupted files.
 You can check for PHP errors by visiting your website and then checking the debug.log file in the /wp-content/ directory.

 Be prepared to reinstall the relevant version of WordPress and replace specific files.
 You have the option to manually update specific core files or update the complete /wp-includes/ or /wp-admin/ directories within the WP installation folder.